mgarstecki/rpi-qemu/README.md

 ## Contents

 * `qemu-usernet.sh` : launch an ARM VM with QEMU with an above-customized image and a pre-downloaded kernel.
 Expose port 22 on host port 2222.
+* `qemu-usernet-tempdisk.sh` : launch the above script, but launch the VM on a temporary disk based on the provided image to avoid modifying it.